FreeTheMeme/Glycnor_wiki/content/People/Mub the Great.md

 Mub took one of the smaller crystals home and put it on his window sill.
 A few days later he realized The vines outside his window crew significantly faster than usual.

+# inception of the summoners

+# The Great War of Sock